 In a 2005 study from Finland of 37 male snorers and their bed partners, half of the bed partners reported being disturbed by snoring every night or almost every night.
 One third of the bed partners reported relationship problems as a result of the snoring.

 In a 2003 study published in the journal Chest, doctors from the Mayo Clinic in Scottsdale, Ariz., tracked the spouses of 54 patients with sleep apnea.
 Once the sleep apnea and snoring were treated, the spouses’ quality-of-life scores surged more than those who received the actual treatment.
 And treating the apnea also improved sleepiness scores among the spouses by 20 percent.

 Treatment options for snoring and/or sleep apnea may include lifestyles changes, surgery, Continuous Positive Airway Pressure (CPAP) and oral appliance therapy.

-Oral Appliance Therapy has proven to be a very viable and scientifically based treatment option for Snoring and/or Obstructive Sleep Apnea.
-The American Academy of Sleep Medicine issued a statement in the 2006 journal “SLEEP” that Oral Appliance Therapy was approved as the first line of treatment for those suffering from mild to moderate Obstructive Sleep Apnea and in many cases proving to be effective, in many cases, for severe sleep apnea as well.
+Oral Appliance Therapy has proven to be a viable and scientifically based treatment option for Snoring and/or Obstructive Sleep Apnea.
+The American Academy of Sleep Medicine issued a statement in the 2006 journal “SLEEP” that Oral Appliance Therapy was approved as the first line of treatment for those suffering from mild to moderate Obstructive Sleep Apnea and in many cases proving to be effective for severe sleep apnea as well.
 “The purpose of the oral appliance is to hold the jaw in a position that allows the airway to remain as open and firm as possible during sleep,” says Willey.
 “Oral appliances are similar to athletic mouth guards, but less bulky and completely non-invasive,” he continues.
 Oral sleep appliances are covered by most medical insurances and Medicare.